getPopsure/dirty-swan/.github/pull_request_template.md

 2.
 3.

-### Why is this needed?
+### How to test?

-_Please include additional context of why this PR is necessary._
+_Please include additional context on how to test this PR._

 Solves:
 STO-XXX
 EMU-XXX
+RVN-XXX

 ### Checklist: